WA estate risk

 - For decedents dying January 1, 2026 through June 30, 2026, the filing threshold and exclusion amount are $3,076,000.

-- For decedents dying July 1, 2026 and after, the filing threshold and exclusion amount are $3,000,000.
+- For decedents dying July 1, 2026 and after, enacted SB 6347 sets the filing threshold and exclusion amount at $3,000,000.

 - For decedents dying July 1, 2025 through December 31, 2025, the exclusion amount is $3,000,000.

-- Estate tax rates range from 10% to 35% for deaths July 1, 2025 through June 30, 2026, then return to a 10% to 20% table for July 1, 2026 and after.
+- Estate tax rates range from 10% to 35% for deaths July 1, 2025 through June 30, 2026, then return to a 10% to 20% table for deaths on or after July 1, 2026.

 - State estate tax thresholds are separate from the federal exemption and can be lower; confirm current exclusion and filing requirements.